Penfore/dotfiles-rails/README.md

 ## Install the required gems

-> You will have to do this step for every single project
+> You will have to do this step for every gemset

 `‌gem install solargraph`